MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training

 \textbf{Regularization in TTA.} Regularization is crucial for TTA \cite{goyal2022conjugate,tan2025searchtta}, and simply using batched test data is a regularization method, as it results in less noisy gradients~\cite{nano_adapt,stable_tta}.
 Test batches can be comprised of multiple augmentations of a single image~\cite{sun19ttt} or just be random samples of the test data \cite{gandelsman2022testtime}.
 We propose geographic batching as a compromise between regularization and specialization.
 Updating only the batch norm parameters~\cite{wang2021tent} or FiLM layers~\cite{perez2018film,rna} are commonly used regularization approaches.
-In model-agnostic fashion, our method uses batched test data along with 12 modality reconstruction losses, as opposed to a single adaptation signal, for regularization.
+In model-agnostic fashion, our method's adaptation signal uses 12 modality reconstruction losses, as opposed to just one, for regularization.
 Each individual modality's gradient may be noisy, but averaging over them reduces noise.
 In this way, we avoid needing to insert batch norm or FiLM layers.
 The S4T method~\cite{synchronizing_task_behavior} uses a vision transformer as a task behavior synchronizer to lessen degradations in model performance due to the ideal number of TTT iterations differing among multiple auxiliary tasks.
 We achieve regularization with a lightweight linear task modality decoder.

-\textbf{Multimodal TTA.} \citet{mmtta} studies multimodal TTA for 3D semantic segmentation by producing pseudo-labels for use as a self-training signal at test time given RGB images and LiDAR point clouds.
+\textbf{Multimodal TTA.} Shin \etal~\cite{mmtta} study multimodal TTA for 3D semantic segmentation by producing pseudo-labels for use as a self-training signal at test time given RGB images and LiDAR point clouds.
 Like TENT, their method updates batch norm parameters in the architecture.
 READ~\cite{tta_multimodal_reliability} addresses the scenario where modalities vary in their reliability when subject to domain shifts.
 They encode each modality with a transformer and modulate attention-based fusion layers at test time.
 Unlike READ, our approach does not require encoding the auxiliary modalities, instead solely using them as reconstruction targets.